srinu-nayak/BI-360/README.md

 - Which customer segments and sales channels are driving the highest Gross Margin {GM}, and how can discounting strategies be optimized for better performance?
 - What is the current Forecast Accuracy {FCA}, and how can supply chain efficiency be enhanced to minimize inventory imbalances (stockouts and excess)?

-An interactive PowerBI dashboard can be downloaded here Link [https://app.powerbi.com/view?r=eyJrIjoiMTEzMTY2ZjktOGM4YS00ZjFlLWFjZGMtMjI0NWRmNzc1MmJhIiwidCI6IjFiMTRiNGZmLTMxMWUtNGEyMC1iM2NjLTM0ZGZhNzAxMDI2ZCJ9]
+An interactive PowerBI dashboard can be downloaded here <a href= "https://app.powerbi.com/view?r=eyJrIjoiMTEzMTY2ZjktOGM4YS00ZjFlLWFjZGMtMjI0NWRmNzc1MmJhIiwidCI6IjFiMTRiNGZmLTMxMWUtNGEyMC1iM2NjLTM0ZGZhNzAxMDI2ZCJ9">Link<a/>

 # Data Structure Overview
 AtliQ's database structure a seen below consists of multiple tabels:operating expenses, sales targets, and market share data etc., with a total row count of 1,858,329 records.